-It also has been demonstrated in hypertensive patients, over the short-, medium- and long-term, that indapamide does not interfere with lipid metabolism (triglycerides, LDL-cholesterol and HDL-cholesterol) and does not interfere with carbohydrate metabolism, even in hypertensive diabetics.
-Indapamide reduces microalbuminuria.
+It has also been shown, in the short-, mid- and long-term in hypertensive patients, that indapamide: does not interfere with lipid metabolism: triglycerides, LDL-cholesterol and HDL-cholesterol; does not interfere with carbohydrate metabolism, even in diabetic hypertensive patients.

-Pharmacokinetics: Natrilix SR is supplied as a sustained-release formulation, consisting of a matrix system with dispersion of the active ingredient within a support, which allows sustained release of indapamide.
+Pharmacokinetics: Indapamide 1.5 mg is supplied in a prolonged release dosage based on a matrix system in which the drug substance is dispersed within a support which allows sustained release of indapamide.

-Absorption: The released fraction of indapamide is rapidly and totally absorbed by the gastrointestinal tract.
-Meals slightly increase the rate of absorption, but do not have any influence on the quantity of drug absorbed.
-Peak plasma concentrations occur approximately 12 hrs after a single dose.
-Repeated dosing limits variations in plasma concentrations between 2 doses.
-Intraindividual variability exists.
+Absorption: The fraction of indapamide released is rapidly and totally absorbed via the gastrointestinal digestive tract.
+Eating slightly increases the rapidity of absorption but has no influence on the amount of the drug absorbed.

-Metabolism: Indapamide is essentially eliminated in the urine (70% of the dose) and feces (22%) in the form of inactive metabolites.
+Metabolism: Elimination is essentially urinary (70% of the dose) and faecal (22%) in the form of inactive metabolites.

 High risk individuals: Pharmacokinetic parameters are unchanged in renal failure patients.